mikeizbicki/lab-networking/README.md

 [Port forwarding](https://en.wikipedia.org/wiki/Port_forwarding) is a way to connect to ports (and thus webpages) hidden behind a firewall.
 It is commonly used to bypass the [Great Firewall of China](https://en.wikipedia.org/wiki/Great_Firewall) and other forms of censorship.
-We will use it in order to view the webpage <http://10.253.1.15:5000> directly on our laptop in firefox.
+You will use it in order to view the webpage <http://10.253.1.15:5000> directly on your laptop in firefox.

 You enable port forwarding by modifying the `ssh` command you use to connect to the lambda server.
 Log out, then re-login with the command